Guide

 True efficiency is about speed and effectiveness.
 Track key metrics like processing time, error rates, and cost savings to gauge results.

-Also, remember that you can't just focus on speed.
-Efficiency is about doing something as quickly and as effectively as possible.
-Track processing time, error rates, cost savings, or other key performance indicators (KPIs) so that you can see how your efforts are really working.
+Efficiency means doing something as quickly and as effectively as possible.
+Track processing time, error rates, cost savings, or other key performance indicators (KPIs) so you can see how your efforts are working.

-Business process optimization software can help you map out processes, identify areas for improvement, and implement automation tools.
-They generally offer live business performance tracking, which gives you insights into different processes so that you can improve efficiency even more.
+Business process optimization software can help you map out processes, find areas for improvement, and set up automation.
+These tools often offer live business performance tracking, giving you insights into your processes so you can improve efficiency even more.

 Xero tracks data on small businesses - check out these insights to see how your business is doing.